Detailed guides to painful problems, treatments & more

 updated

-Four articles on PainSci cite Rainville 2016: 1.
+Four pages on PainSci cite Rainville 2016: 1.
 The Complete Guide to Low Back Pain2.
 Shin Splints Treatment, The Complete Guide3.
 The Complete Guide to Neck Pain & Cricks4.
 You Might Just Be Weird

 PainSci commentary on Rainville 2016: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.